The 9 Best Internal Communication Platforms for 2026

 Best features:

-- Workflow Builder automates routine processes
+- Workflow Builder for automating routine processes

-- AI-powered recaps summarize conversations
+- AI-powered recaps that summarize conversations

-- Canvas enables collaborative documentation
+- Canvas for collaborative documentation

 2. Microsoft Teams: Best for Microsoft 365 Ecosystem